NetData Monitoring Tool on Ubuntu 16.04

 ./netdata-uninstaller.sh

-If these instructions somehow didn’t work for you, you should have a look at the wiki page on the github because there are several ways to install NetData especially for other flavors of linux.
-Have fun looking at those neat graphs and please give the project / authors a star on github because it is well deserved!
+If these instructions somehow didn’t work for you, you should take a look at the wiki page on the github because there are several ways to install NetData especially for other flavors of linux.
+Have fun looking at those neat graphs, and please give the project / authors a star on GitHub because it is well deserved!